 The Carniolan bee also known as Apis mellifera carnica or A.m.carnica for short has its origins in Eastern Europe and is therefore adapted to a continental climate with cold hard winters and long hot summers.
 It is now the main bee in Germany.

 Photo from https://beeinformed.org/2012/04/queen-bee-identification/

 It is also known as the Grey bee because 3 segments of its abdomen are broadly covered in a thick pelt of short grey hairs which partially conceals the underlying dark abdomen giving it a frosted look.
 Photo from queen bee identification article on www.beeinformed.org

-It also shares the same gentle nature as the Italian bee but has a stronger swarming tendency.
-Coming from further north it fares better over winter being very thrifty with a smaller brood nest.
-Come spring and the build-up is very rapid indeed an adaptation to take advantage of an early flow.
+Coming, as it does, from a region where summers are predictably long and warm, it has a strong swarming tendency.
+In its native range, winters are long and cold so it does fares better over winter than the Italian bee, being very thrifty with a smaller brood nest.
+In spring, the build-up can be very rapid indeed an adaptation to take advantage of an early flow.
+If there is one…

 Copyright © Beespoke.info, 2014.
 All Rights Reserved.